All ingredients are individually packaged, but our central facility

 Start the Vegetables

 Place beet on prepared baking sheet and toss with ½ tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
 Spread into a single layer and roast in hot oven, 10 minutes.

 Once roasted, carefully move beets to one side of baking sheet.
 Place carrot next to beets and toss with ½ tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
 Spread beet and carrot into a single layer on their sides.
 Roast, 8 minutes.

 Remove from oven.
 Vegetables will finish cooking in a later step.

 While vegetables roast, sear tenderloin.

 Place a medium non-stick pan over medium-high heat and add 2 tsp. olive oil.
-Place pork tenderloin in hot pan and sear on two sides until browned, 2-3 minutes per side.
+Add pork tenderloin to hot pan and sear on two sides until browned, 3-4 minutes per side.

-Carefully, move beet and carrot to one side of baking sheet.
-Transfer pork tenderloin to empty space on baking sheet and season with seasoning blend.
+Carefully, move vegetables to one side of baking sheet.
+Transfer pork to empty side and season all over with chipotle cinnamon seasoning.

-Roast until beet and carrot are tender and pork tenderloin reaches a minimum internal temperature of 145 degrees, 10-12 minutes.
+Roast until vegetables are tender and pork reaches a minimum internal temperature of 145 degrees, 10-12 minutes.

 Wipe pan clean and reserve.

 Make the Apple Butter

-Add applesauce to pan used to sear pork tenderloin and place over medium-high heat.
-Stir constantly, 1-2 minutes.
+Add applesauce to pan used to sear pork and place over medium-high heat.
+Stir constantly until heated through, 1-2 minutes.

 Remove from burner.
-Stir butter into applesauce until completely melted.
+Stir in butter until completely melted.

 Finish the Dish

-Plate dish as pictured on front of card, garnishing vegetables with goat cheese (breaking it up with your hands if needed).
+Plate dish as pictured on front of card, placing pork slices on apple butter and garnishing vegetables with goat cheese (breaking it up with your hands if needed).
 Bon appétit!